WHAM (AM): Rochester Radio City

-In February 1948, WHAM and its FM sister station, WHFM (now 98.9 WBZA), moved into a new facility, Rochester Radio City.
+In February 1948, WHAM and its FM sister station, WHFM (now WBZA), moved into a new facility, Rochester Radio City.
 The building included 24 offices and six studios, the largest of which could accommodate 400 people in the audience.

 WHAM has ties to two of the city's television stations.
 It put the city's first station on the air, WHAM-TV, in 1949.
 That station is now WROC-TV, the area's CBS affiliate.
 In 2005, the area's ABC affiliate, WOKR, changed its call sign to WHAM-TV.
-Clear Channel Communications (now known as iHeartMedia) bought the station in 2002 and sold its entire television group to Newport Television (controlled by Providence Equity Partners) in 2007; the two stations still have a news partnership.
+Clear Channel Communications (now known as iHeartMedia), already the owner of WHAM radio, owned WOKR/WHAM-TV from 2002 until the sale of its entire television group to Newport Television (controlled by Providence Equity Partners) in 2007; the two stations still have a news partnership.

 Controversy

 WHAM radio host Bob Lonsberry has often been the source of controversy, due to his on-air remarks.
 He was fired from his show in 2003, but was later brought back due to boycotts by aggrieved fans.

 News articles were circulated about him comparing a derogatory racial reference to the term "Boomers" - a colloquial reference for people born during the Baby Boom.

-Lonsberry's show is also broadcast later in the day on co-owned WSYR 570 AM and 106.9 FM in Syracuse.
+Lonsberry also hosts a show earlier in the day on co-owned WGY (810 AM and 103.1 FM) in Albany, New York and later in the day on co-owned WSYR (570 AM and 106.9 FM) in Syracuse.